unmeshjoshi/deltaj/README.md

 - **JSON-based Transaction Log**: Actions are serialized to JSON for storage
 - **Multiple Isolation Levels**: Supports Serializable and WriteSerializable isolation
 - **Automatic Retry**: Configurable automatic retry on conflict detection
+- **Checkpoint Mechanism**: Supports checkpointing of table state for faster loading
+- **Snapshot Isolation**: Point-in-time view of the table

 ## Getting Started